Gateway to FE - Entry Level 3

 Course Code: GGSP1008

 16-18 (19- 24 with EHCP) year old?
 Worried that you did not get your grades?
+Worried that all your friends are at College and you have missed the boat?
 Here...let us give you a second chance and get you back on track.

-All 16 to 18-year-old young people who have no prior qualifications, have grades lesser than a D in maths and English, functional skills under Level 2 and ESOL students are eligible to apply for this course.
+All 16-18 years young people with no prior qualifications, grades lesser than a D or 3 in maths in English, Functional Skills under Level 2 and ESOL students are eligible to apply for this course.

-If you think you missed the boat in September, don't worry because we can help you to improve your maths and English and put you on track for future promotions and progression.
+This is ideal for those in seasonal employment and those who find themselves without a job or training at the start of the New Year.
+If you think you have missed the boat in September, don't worry because we can help you to improve your maths and English and get you on track for future promotions and progression.

-Students with an EHC Plan who are 19-24 year olds are also eligible to apply for this course as long as they meet the above criteria (no prior qualifications, grades less than D in maths and English or below Level 2 functional skills)
+Students with EHC Plan who are 19-24 year olds are eligible to apply for this course as long as they meet the above criteria (no prior qualifications, grades less than D or 3 in maths/ English or below Level 2 Functional Skills)

 If you are a year 11 student applying for this programme, we will compare your GCSE results with the minimum target grades set for you by your school.
 This will help us decide whether this is your most suitable programme of study.
 Other students, including those from outside the area, will have an opportunity to discuss their qualifications and experience to make sure they too are studying at the right level.
 For some programmes, we might need to observe you carrying out certain practical tasks before we can make you an offer.